JudeanPF/judeanpf.github.io/_posts/2015-05-01-Shield-By-Me.md

-In honor of notorious [Blue-and-Whitewasher](http://judeanpf.com/2015/03/02/blue-and-whitewashing/) Norman Finkelstein, the Judean People's Front brings you:
+In honor of notorious [Blue-and-Whitewasher](http://judeanpf.com/2015/03/02/blue-and-whitewashing/) Norman Finkelstein, the Judean People's Front, in collaboration with [Dr. Mike Harris](https://twitter.com/DrMikeH49), bring you the song Palestinians are really singing:

-##Shield By Me -
-#####As sung by a Hamas rocketeer to his child human shield
+##Shield By Me - As sung by a Hamas rocketeer to his child human shield

 ![shield](https://i.imgur.com/M4504tj.jpg)

 <br>

-When the war has come
+When the time has come

-And the future is dark
+And the Jews are near

 And the rockets are the only lights we'll see

-No, I won't be afraid
+No, kids don't be afraid

-Though you will, be afraid
+Nor will I be afraid

-Just as long as you shield, shield by me
+Just as long as my shield, stands by me

 <br>

 So child, child

-Shield by me, oh shield by me
+Shield me, oh stand by me

-Oh shield, shield by me
+Oh shield, stand by me

-Shield by me
+Stand by me

 <br>

-If the sky, that we look upon
+If the school, that we overtook

 Should tumble and fall